Tomb of Hafez

 Khaje Shams al-din Mohammad (Hafez) is the most celebrated Persian poet.
 He is held in high esteem among Iranians and literature enthusiasts worldwide.

 He is nothing less than a prophet to Persians—he is considered the prophet of love, art, and beauty inside.
-The chances of not finding Diwani Hafiz in any Persian house are zero.
+The chances of not finding The Divān of Hafez in any Persian house are zero.

 The 14th-century poet has profoundly influenced and continues influencing Persian poetry and invariably evokes the admiration of his readers.
 His words, masterfully mingled with mystical concepts, and embellished finely with oratory, have served as more than a collection of poems for Iranians over the centuries.
 They are an inseparable part of any Persian celebration and ceremony, such as Yalda night and Nowrouz.

-Tomb of Hafiz, Hafezieh, Shiraz
+Tomb of Hafez, Hafezieh, Shiraz

-The History and Architecture of The Tomb of Hafez
+The History and Architecture of the Tomb of Hafez

-Hafez was born in 1326 A.D. and died in 1389 A.D.
+Hafez was born in 1325 A.D. and died in 1389 A.D.
 He was a gifted, prolific poet and religious scholar whose unique style of poetry was influenced by verses from the Quran, which he had wholly memorized as a child.
 Hence his pen name became Hafez, meaning "guardian."
 Hafez's mausoleum, locally called Hafeziyeh, is located on the northern edge of the Shiraz, in the middle of the pretty garden of Mossalla.

 For over sixty years, his burial place was a plain tombstone.
 In 1452, 65 years after his death, a dome-like structure with a large pool was built near his grave by Babur Ibn-Baysunkur, a Timurid governor of Shiraz at Golgasht-e Mosalla.
 At that time, Golgasht-e Mosalla was one of the Shiraz cemeteries, and its garden is mentioned several times in Hafiz's poems.